eccentricity

 The vertices for which the eccentricity is calculated.

-Character constant, gives whether the shortest paths to or from the given vertices should be calculated for directed graphs.
-If
+Character constant, gives whether the shortest paths to or from

-then the shortest paths from the vertex, ifin
+then the shortest paths from the vertex, if in

-then to it will be considered.
-Ifall
+it will be considered.
+If all

-, the default, then the corresponding undirected graph will be used, edge directions will be ignored.
-This argument is ignored for undirected graphs.
+undirected graph will be used, edge directions will be ignored.
+This

 eccentricity